eriklong95/fodspor/README.md

 ## How to

-Create a far JAR with
+Create a fat JAR with

 ```
 ./gradlew :agent:shadowJar